amritessh/ezOverThinking/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 🙏 Acknowledgments

-OpenAI for GPT-4 API
+Google for Gemini API
 LangChain for agent frameworks
-Streamlit for rapid UI development
+Gradio for rapid UI development
 FastAPI for high-performance backend
 CrewAI for multi-agent patterns